werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems.md

 . $(werf ci-env gitlab --as-file)
 ```

-Then, within a shell session, all werf commands will use the preset values by default and work with the container registry CI.
+Then, within a shell session, all werf commands will use the preset values by default and work with the CI container registry.

 For example, the pipeline stage to deploy to production might look as follows: